Free Car Insurance Comparison

 But what are these different types of coverage?
 This short video covers the basics.

-You may want to increase the amount of insurance you carry based on a variety of factors, and most companies offer some pretty affordable options for extra coverage.
+You may want to increase the amount of auto insurance coverage you carry based on a variety of factors, and most companies offer some pretty affordable options for extra coverage.
 Read on to look into some of those factors and options.

 The various types of additional coverage can help keep you and your bank account safer in the unfortunate case of a car accident.

-Before you go choosing what additional liability you may want, though, you’ll need to think about the loss ratios that might come along with it.
+Before you go choosing what additional liability limits you may want, though, you’ll need to think about the loss ratios that might come along with it.
 The table below details the loss ratios each additional form of liability coverage generated for car insurance companies in Utah from 2013 to 2015.

 |Personal Injury Protection||68.56%||69.28%||74.22%|